Table of contents

 Document Review

-The auditee’s paperwork is examined and verified as part of the document review process.
-The goal of the document review is to make sure that the paperwork complies with the BRC standard, accurately depicts the activities and results of the company, and offers appropriate proof of compliance.
-The document evaluation may also reveal any inconsistencies or gaps that require more research or explanation.
+Conduct a thorough examination of the auditee’s records.
+Here, it’s important to make sure that the paperwork follows the BRC standard, accurately depicts the business’s operations and results, and offers verifiable proof of compliance.
+The document evaluation may also reveal discrepancies or omissions that call for additional research or explanation.

 On-Site Inspection